spideruci/User-Study-For-Log/please-open-here/open-when-requested/groupB/task2.md

-# 🧠 Task 2: Log Comparison
+# 🧠 Task 1: Log Investigation

 ⏱ **Time Limit:** 10 minutes
 🧾 You will be reminded at  **1 minute** remaining.
 The task will be **cut off at 10 minutes**.